topherlee/picastro-frontend/README.md

 ## Requirements
-In order to run the app in an emulator on your local machine, you need to follow the instructions on https://reactnative.dev/docs/environment-setup.
+In order to run the app in an emulator on your local machine, you need to follow the instructions on [How to Set Up React Native Environment](https://reactnative.dev/docs/environment-setup).

 All libraries needed to build this application can be found in package.json.
 In order to install them, run `npm install` or `yarn install`, depending on the package manager you are using.